STUDIO POLICIES

 do you teach/play other instruments?

-I use singing as a tool in my teaching of music, and students will naturally get exposure to basic vocal training.
-As mentioned above, I have other instruments in my home (ukulele, accordion, and guitar) and often use them to demonstrate musical concepts in an engaging way, but my technical and intellectual focus is on the piano.
+I use singing as an important tool in my teaching of music, and students will naturally get exposure to basic vocal training.
+As mentioned above, I have other instruments in my home (guitar, accordion, and ukulele) and often use them to demonstrate musical concepts in an engaging way, but my technical expertise is on the piano.